tari-labs/docker/ndk-build/README.md

+# TODO: Update this

-## Rust Android NDK build environment
+# Rust Android NDK build environment

 This image contains the Rust compoiler and the Android NDK allowing one to build JNI libraries for Android